 Anyone who runs a business can tell you that it’s inspiring, fun, and … it’s hard.
 Ben Horowitz, with his background in Silicon Valley startups, gets it.
 In this book, he shares advice from the challenges he encountered in his rise to success – whether that’s having to have hard conversations with employees that aren’t meeting expectations, or how hard it is to maintain perspective on what’s important to yourself when an entire organization relies on you.

 Ready Player One by Ernest Cline

 A fun-filled virtual reality adventure, this book is a must-read for all ages – but especially those who have a fondness for ’80s culture and video games.
 Given our overnight shift to a digital world, you’re in a better position than ever to root for Wade Watts as he races against time (and some pretty clever enemies) to solve puzzles, master virtual reality, and save the world.

-As Gary wrote earlier this week, we need to face the hard truth that racial injustice and inequality persist.
+As Gary wrote last spring, we need to face the hard truth that racial injustice and inequality persist.
 And, in order to help change that, it’s critical to not only say something about it, but to do something about it.
 That’s why I’ve added these titles to my reading list: